Use the table of contents to navigate your way around the page.

-A local council has a five-year housing need for 550 homes.
+A local council has a five-year housing need of 550 homes.
 They have a five-year housing land supply of 470 homes.
 This is a deficit of 80 homes.

 In this scenario:

-- An application for 80 new homes would be given substantial positive weight as it would get rid of the local housing deficit
+- An application for 80 new homes would be given substantial positive weight as it would totally resolve the local housing deficit

 - An application for 1 or 2 homes would be given modest positive weight as it would only make a small contribution towards the local housing deficit

-- An application for 2,200 new homes would be given substantial negative weight as it would deliver around 20 years’ worth of local housing need at one time on one site (not good planning!)
+- An application for 2,200 new homes would be given substantial negative weight as it would deliver around 20 years’ worth of local housing need at one time on one site – that’s not good planning!

 Every year, the government publishes data on local councils, their housing needs and their housing land supplies.
 This includes a calculation of what percentage of their housing need (%) each local council has delivered over the previous three years.
 You can access the government’s most recent Housing Delivery Test using the button below.